randomseed-io/amelinium/README.md

 **Opinionated Clojure Web Engine.**

+Welcome to Amelinium, a server-side MVC framework with a front-controller pipeline, designed for hypermedia-driven apps (HTML over the wire, HTMX-friendly) and APIs.

-Welcome to Amelinium, yet another set of libraries and helper functions to serve a dynamic web content.
-It is quite opinionated since its primary purpose is to be the web and API engine for a bunch of projects run by *random:seed*, the author and associates.
+It is quite opinionated since its primary purpose is to be a web and API engine for a bunch of projects run by *random:seed*, the author and associates.

 ## Important features